garrandall/popular-music-data/tracks/we-got-love-bobby-rydell.md

 Everybody now (We got love)
 By the numbers (We got love)
-Ooh yeah, yeah, yeah (ain't it wonderful we got love.)
+Oh yeah, yeah, yeah (ain't it wonderful we got love.)

 'cause I got ONE million kisses TWO thrill you through And I got THREE thousand hugs I'm savin' FOUR only you'